drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>

 #### Mitigation
 We can see that carry-over, in most instances will be a necessary part of the physics of the CCD detector device.
-However, for simple back to back exposures on a steady state phenomenon, the net effect can be essentially zero after the first few frame.
+But the effect is linear reproducible.
+This means that for simple back-to-back exposures recording steady state spectra, the net effect can be essentially zero after the first few frames.
 For kinetic studies we need to take a little more care.

-The above shows that clearing pulses can reduce the effect to 1%.
+We also see that clearing pulses can reduce the effect to 1%.
-We usually start a kinetic series with a few blank exposures so that the contribution is near zero in the first active frame.
-In post processing we calibrate and subtract when needed.
-(We always preserve primary data.)
+In our lab, we usually setup our triggered data collections to include  a few blank exposures on the principle that 1% of a small number is a very small number.
+For a timed series of exposures we might configure clearing pulses depending on the time scale, and if needed we can calibrate the carry over and remove it in post processing.
 Other mitigation strategies are possible depending on how you design your experiment.

+Following the dictum "always preserve primary data" we refrain from doing data manipulation inside the instrument.
+This is easily done off line, using the program and class library DataReader.py which also  provides 2-d and 3-d graphics.

 ***
 ## Appendix A - Quick command list